 P.C.
 2014-1266 November 20, 2014

-His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to section 95 of the Pooled Registered Pension Plans Act, chapter 16 of the Statutes of Canada, 2012, fixes December 14, 2012 as the day on which that Act comes into force.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Citizenship and Immigration and the Minister of Public Safety and Emergency Preparedness, pursuant to subsection 38(1) of the Faster Removal of Foreign Criminals Act, chapter 16 of the Statutes of Canada, 2013, fixes the day on which this Order is made as the day on which sections 16, 17 and 20 of that Act come into force.

 (This note is not part of the Order.)

 This Order fixes the day on which this Order is made as the day on which sections 16, 17 and 20 of the Faster Removal of Foreign Criminals Act (the Act), chapter 16 of the Statutes of Canada, 2013, come into force.

 The objective of the Order is to bring into force amendments that

 - 1) Increase consequences for misrepresentation from a two-year inadmissibility to five years, including a five-year ban on applying for permanent resident status.